scyclow/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

   * Explain how you would find out this information, and list the URL of offending image here and how big it is.

 * Test the www.ticketswizard.com website with google's [PageSpeed Insights](http://www.ticketswizard.com/).
 (You can also download the chrome plugin).
 What is the easiest thing to change to optimize the website?
 How many kilobytes of data can be eliminated?

+1. a) The elements tab lets you view the current page's HTML file, select each element in the file, and view the all the CSS selectors that currently affect it.
+You can also live edit these files on this tab.
+You can also live edit CSS on the source tab.

+  b) Clicking the link the JS file from within the HTML file brings you to the sources tab, where you can live edit the JS file.

+  c) The network tab shows the loading time, file size, and type by file name.
+This helps visualize which fiels are taking the longest to load.

+2. alt+command+i

+3. original background color: #0b0f11; I'm having some trouble changing the hover color.
+For some reason all of the other changes happen live, but when I add {color: black} to a:hover, it does not turn black upon hover.

+4. This picture is loaded from a .gif file.
+We cannot edit this because it it not html, css, or js.

+5. The largest image is 92624182-c482-4a35-8da2-4fbf2f502e94_Large_Large.png, which does not even show up upon loading.
+It is hosted at http://www.ticketswizard.com/Images/Catalog/92624182-c482-4a35-8da2-4fbf2f502e94_Large_Large.png It is 316kb.
+You find this by going to the network tab and sorting the files by size.

+6.